CREATOR

 • Fritz also says if you use your feelings as a standard of measurement, you will always gravitate toward what is familiar.
 But if you are creating something new, then by its very nature, your pursuit will be and therefore feel unfamiliar.
 If you cannot depend upon feelings, then it is the quality of wonder taking you forward.

 Observation: One of the hardest parts of being original is getting outside of the existing paradigms, especially when the established prototype is a good one.
-When flapping birds are the only model, how can humans believe they can fly?
+If flapping birds are the only model, how can humans believe they can fly?

 Tips: